kevdur/bvmm/README.md

 The point of the exercise is to uncover dependencies among symbols in sequential data sets, which is done by sampling from the posterior model distribution and aggregating the dependencies observed in each model.
-The results are interesting, but admittedly more from a an interest's-sake perspective than one of practical application.
+The results are interesting, but admittedly more from an interest's-sake perspective than one of practical application.

 See the [write-up](doc/bvmm.pdf) for full details.